garylirocks/quickrefs/azure.markdown

 ## Azure Resource Graph

+- A readonly database of metadata of all your Azure resource
+  - Exposes a separate endpoint other than ARM
+  - Faster than ARM, does not need to send query to resource providers
+  - Gets updated when you update a resource
 - Query resources with complex filtering, grouping, and sorting by resource properties
+- Change tracking (in last 14 days)
 - Assess the impact of applying policies in a vast environment
-- Query changes made to resource properties (in last 14 days)

 Compare with Azure Resource Manager